alexAgnus/simulacion/README.md

 ## Introduction

-The Electric Scooter Simulation VR is a Unity project aimed at providing an educational experience.
+The Bicycle and Electric Scooter Simulation VR is a Unity project aimed at providing an educational experience.
 It is a game that allows users to identify driving problems, driver risks, and errors in a virtual reality environment.

 ## Features